tais/1.13/FILEFORMAT.md

 - image data at offset header byte 1-4 with the amount of bytes as found in byte 5-8 of the image headers

 ### Image header (16 bytes, STCISubImage structure).
-STCISubImage structure is described in Standard Gaming Platform\imgfmt.h.
+STCISubImage structure is described in Standard Gaming Platform\imgfmt.h

 - byte 1-4, shift in bytes from the beginning of the previous image data to beginning of the current image data
-  0 for the first image, size in bytes of the first (previous) image for the second and so on.
+  0 for the first image, size in bytes of the first (previous) image for the second and so on
-- byte 5-8, image data size in bytes.
+- byte 5-8, image data size in bytes
-- byte 9-10, horizontal image shift in pixels.
+- byte 9-10, horizontal image shift in pixels
-- byte 11-12, vertical image shift in pixels.
+- byte 11-12, vertical image shift in pixels
-- byte 13-14, image height in pixels.
+- byte 13-14, image height in pixels
-- byte 15-16, image width in pixels.
+- byte 15-16, image width in pixels

 There is image data after each image header.
 Every byte corresponds to ordinal number (index) of pixel’s color in the palette.